junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean does a quick brain calculation.
 "So it's either twenty-four-hour drive or a twelve.
 I vote for Houston."

-"We can split, covering more ground, figuring out both of them," Sam suggests, just in time for another round of terrible cough that he has to excuse himself to the bathroom.
+"We can split, covering more ground, checking out both of them," Sam suggests, just in time for another round of terrible cough that he has to excuse himself to the bathroom.

 "Don't even think about it."
 Dean points a finger at him when he wobbles back and sinks back down in the chair.
 "You just lie down, hole up in the home base.
 I need anything, I call you.
 I'll check out Houston first.
 If it's something, I can check out California later."